 Almost every company users advertising.
 Why?
 Because there’s nothing wrong with that.
 In fact, online advertising can be effective and can give your offline store sales a significant boost.

 However, content marketing does something else—it improves your brand’s perception.
-For example, if your company comes up with content that teaches something new, offers advice, and helps visitors, it won’t be perceived as pushy, which isn’t the case when you do advertising.
+For example, if your company comes up with content that teaches something new, offers advice, and helps visitors, people thank you, where advertising has already lost that benefit of the doubt.

 If your content offers real value, your brand’s perception will shoot up.
 Thanks to content marketing, your brand will have a solid identity – something that’ll help you win new business in the long run.

-There’s no doubt that content marketing is way more appealing than advertising.
-With no click fraud involved and no big bucks being spent, consumers develop a good perception of brands that use content marketing effectively.
+There’s no doubt that guerrilla marketing is way more appealing than advertising.
+Consumers develop a good perception of brands that use content marketing effectively.
 But that doesn’t mean you should cut back on advertising entirely.

 You may employ content marketing and advertising side by side to better your chances of gaining customers.
 For example, use content marketing as an initial intro and use advertising to lure the customer into purchasing something.